MUHSINA25/Iris-clustering/README.md

 # clustering-techniques-to-a-real-world-dataset
+## This project explores clustering techniques on the famous Iris dataset.
+It includes data preprocessing, outlier removal, and the implementation of KMeans and Hierarchical Clustering algorithms.
+Visualizations such as dendrograms, 3D scatter plots, and box plots are used to illustrate the results.
+The project also displays images of the three Iris flower species: Setosa, Versicolor, and Virginica.

 #### The Iris Dataset
 This data sets consists of 3 different types of irises’ (Setosa, Versicolour, and Virginica) petal and sepal length, stored in a 150x4 numpy.ndarray